YaguangZhang/yaguangzhang.github.io/_pages/presentations.md

 Invited Talks
 -------------

+1. January 31, 2018. **28-GHz Channel Measurements and Modeling for Suburban Environments**. *National Institute of Standards and Technology (NIST)/Institute for Telecommunication Sciences (ITS) Propagation Focus Group Guest Talk*.
+Delivered remotely.

+2. February 13, 2019. **Propagation Modeling Through Foliage in a Coniferous Forest at 28 GHz**. *National Institute of Standards and Technology (NIST)/Institute for Telecommunication Sciences (ITS) Propagation Focus Group Guest Talk*.
+Delivered remotely.

-1. October 30, 2022. **Overcoming the Digital Divide by Large-Scale Coverage Analyses for mmWave Cellular Networks**. *2022 IEEE 56th Asilomar Conference on Signals, Systems, and Computers*.
+3. October 30, 2022. **Overcoming the Digital Divide by Large-Scale Coverage Analyses for mmWave Cellular Networks**. *2022 IEEE 56th Asilomar Conference on Signals, Systems, and Computers*.
 Pacific Grove, California, USA.

 Talks
 -----